Competitor Guide

 Pricing

 Suite plans start at around $55 per agent per month.
 Real-world deployments with AI and advanced tiers often reach $115 to $169 per agent.
+View Zendesk pricing.

-4. Freshdesk - Best for budget-conscious SMB helpdesk
+4. Freshdesk - Best for Budget-Conscious SMB Helpdesk

 It is built for small to mid-sized D2C and service teams that want a full helpdesk without enterprise-level pricing, particularly those needing phone support alongside chat.
+Teams choose Freshdesk over Tidio for its free plan, lower entry tiers, and native phone support that Tidio's chat-first model does not natively cover.

 Key features